dasarpai/old.dasarpai.github.io/_draft/DS/WIP/2024-08-13-MLOps-Tools.md

 # MLOps (Machine Learning Operations) activities and some Popular Tools

+MLOps (Machine Learning Operations) is a set of practices and tools designed to streamline and automate the deployment, monitoring, and management of machine learning models in production environments.
+It combines principles from both DevOps (Development Operations) and machine learning to ensure that ML models are deployed efficiently, managed effectively, and maintained reliably throughout their lifecycle.

+MLOps ensures:
+- Efficiency: Automates repetitive tasks, reducing manual effort and speeding up model deployment.
+- Consistency: Ensures consistent and reliable model performance through standardized processes.
+- Scalability: Facilitates scaling of models and infrastructure to handle increased workloads.
+- Reliability: Enhances the reliability of ML systems by monitoring performance and quickly addressing issues.
+- Compliance: Helps meet regulatory and compliance requirements by managing data security and model governance

 ## MLOps Activities
 MLOps (Machine Learning Operations) encompasses a wide range of activities that are essential for developing, deploying, and maintaining machine learning models in production.
 Below is a comprehensive list of activities involved in MLOps: